GLSRC/rescomp/README.md

 * My predictions don't agree with the real data at all!
 What is going on?
   * The performance of the reservoir depends strongly on the hyperparameters.
   Nobody really knows _how exactly_ the prediction quality depends on the parameters, but as a start you should use a reservoir that has about 10x-100x as many nodes as the input has dimensions.
 More for real or more "complicated" data, less for synthetic inputs.
   For all other parameters it is advisable to just play around by hand to see what parameter (ranges) might work or to use the hyperparameter optimization algorithm of your choice.
-As RC is fast to train, a simple grid search is often sufficient.
+As RC is fast to train, a simple grid search is often sufficient

 * For the exact same set of hyperparameters the prediction is sometimes amazingly accurate and at other times utterly wrong.
 Why?
   * As the network is not trained at all, it can happen that the randomly generated network is not suited to learn the task at hand.
 How "good" and "bad" network topologies differ is an active research problem.
   Practically, this means that the prediction quality for a set of hyperparameters can not be determined by a single randomly generated network but instead must be calculated using e.g. the success rate of at least 10 randomly generated networks, preferably more.
   Luckily, unsuccessful predictions are almost always very clearly distinguishable if the network topology is at fault, i.e. the prediction either works well or not at all.

 * Do I need to denoise my data?
   * Yes, if you work with real data it should be denoised as strongly as possible without loosing too much information.
 It's the same as for all other ML techniques, really.

 * Your code is bad, your documentation is bad and you should feel bad.
   * Well, this is quite rude.
 Also not a question.
   Nonetheless we do know that a lot of work needs to be done before the code can ascend to the status of "real python package".
 Regardless, we hope that you still get some use out of the package, even if it is just toying around with Reservoir Computing a bit while you wait for the code base to be developed further.

 ## For Contributors